7 Best State Parks To See the April 8, 2024 Solar Eclipse in Arkansas

 6. Lake Ouachita State Park

-If kayaking in the morning, followed by sky-watching mid-day, sounds like your kind of fun, hurry and book your reservation at Lake Ouachita State Park.
+If kayaking in the morning, followed by sky-watching mid-day, sounds like your kind of fun, hurry over to Lake Ouachita State Park.
 Head down to the lake shores for the best views of the sky.
-And when you’re done, cruise into Hot Springs, Arkansas, to enjoy the national park and soak in the springs.
-Talk about the perfect spring getaway.

 7. Pinnacle Mountain State Park